1. Key Characteristics of Border Terriers

 A Border Terrier’s weather-resistant double coat consists of a short, wiry outer coat and a dense, short undercoat.

 Coat colors include grizzly and tan, blue and tan, red or wheaten.
 It’s also possible that some of these dogs carry white markings on their chest.

 Border Terriers originated in Cheviot Hills, near the border (hence the name) of England and Scotland.
 This older breed of Great Britain hunted foxes, otters, vermin and badgers, to name a few.

-Borders were not well known throughout Great Britain, but the breed was recognized by the English Kennel Club in 1920.
-The Border Terrier Club was formed within the same year, and shortly thereafter the American Kennel Club recognized the breed in 1930.
+The dogs were not well known throughout Great Britain, but the breed was recognized by the English Kennel Club in 1920.
+The Border Terrier Club was also formed that year, and shortly thereafter the American Kennel Club (AKC) recognized the breed in 1930.